jordaniza/ve-explainer/README.md

 Therefore, it may make sense for us to simply create 1 NFT per lock and not allow modifications.

-In this case, our `balanceOfNFTAt` would be more easily written with simply the lock created date + the elapsed time.
+In this case, our `balanceOfNFTAt` could be more easily written with simply the lock created date + the elapsed time.

-Our UserPoints can be safely deprecated (although we will still need `dslopes` as will be explained below).
+Our UserPoints could then be safely deprecated (although we will still need `dslopes` as will be explained below).
 This mostly means we can save a few storage writes by writing to userPointHistory and userPointEpoch.
 We still need to write to global points.

 Note that we may, wish to allow `Merging` -> combining multiple veNFTs with the most recent lock taking precedence.
 The use case here would be a user with multiple locks reaching the max duration, wishing to consolidate positions.